- Programs and Statistics

 Do I have to specialize in any one area?

-No. However, if you would like to tailor your schedule of classes following your first year we offer the following concentrations: Business Enterprise, Civil Litigation and Dispute Resolution, International Law, Appellate Law, Environmental Law, and Law and Social Policy.
+No. However, if you would like to tailor your schedule of classes following your first year we offer the following concentrations: Business Enterprise, Civil Litigation and Dispute Resolution, International Law, Appellate Law, Environmental Law, Law and Social Policy and Technology, Innovation, and Entrepreneurship.

 What are your study abroad opportunities?